moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

+If we were going to stop here in our simplification, I’d recommend
-However, let’s leave it with the test condition for now and see if
+doing that.
+But let’s leave the test condition on for now and see if
 after some other simplifications we can’t prove to ourselves that we
-have captured all the possibilities.
+have indeed captured all the possibilities.

 The next simplification is one that is applicable to far more than
 simplifying uses of Booleans but it’s useful here.